rossetti/KSLBook/docs/13-Utilities.md

 ```

 Notice that you can specify how many times each design point is replicated when simulating the design.
 This class works in a very similar manner as that described in Section \@ref(kslScenarios) of Chapter \@ref(simoa) for running multiple scenarios.
 The `DesignedExperiment` class captures the results from the simulation runs to a database, which can be found in the `dbDir` directory associated with the model being simulated.
-The `DesignedExperiment` class also provides multiple ways to capture the design and it results, especially in the form of a data frame.
+The `DesignedExperiment` class also provides multiple ways to capture the design and its results, especially in the form of a data frame.
 The results can be easily exported to a CSV file for further analysis by your favorite statistical software.

 ```kt
     println("Replicated design points")